 We have a goal to inform educators and students of quality, high-pay, high-skill careers available in Cherokee County and the career pathways necessary to attain those jobs.
 We also assist postsecondary educators in the development of curriculum and industry certification to meet the skillsets required.

-We partner with Spartanburg Community College Cherokee Campus and the South Carolina Vocational Rehabilitation Center to offer on the job training for employees.
+We partner with Spartanburg Community College Cherokee Campus and the South Carolina Vocational Rehabilitation Center to offer on-the-job training for employees.

-In addition, the Cherokee County Chamber of Commerce partnered with community, education, and government leaders to create the Hall of Success to show that a quality education is attainable in Cherokee County.
+In addition, the Cherokee County Chamber of Commerce partnered with the community, education, and government leaders to create the Hall of Success to show that quality education is attainable in Cherokee County.
 Displays honoring the inductees are placed in the schools to inspire current students and they are also displayed at the School District Office for those who visit this community.